Edmonton is known as the City of Champions, but with so many things to do and see, it can be tricky to narrow down an itinerary.

 View this post on Instagram

-The Oilers are one of the most iconic teams in the NHL, and we certainly wouldn’t be the city we are if not for our home team.
-Nothing beats taking in a game at Rogers Place.
+The Oilers are one of the NHL’s most iconic teams, and making the Stanley Cup Finals twice in the last two years has sure fired up the city!
+Plus, nothing beats taking in a game at Rogers Place.

 F – Fort Edmonton Park